jdittrich/userNeedResearchBook/text/allURBook.md

 ![short closed questions](images/talkDiagram_closed.svg)

-These questions demand very specific answers mostly out of a determined
+These questions demand very specific answers from a determined
 set: Yes or no, marks from A-F, a list of nouns.
 They would be useful if you would want to do statistics, for analysis that allows us to give results like »56.3% agreed strongly on Question X«.
 However, we want to find out